joshDynatrace/bug-busters/README.md

         - logs.ingest
         - openTelemetryTrace.ingest
     - The above tokens can be generated easily from the Kubernetes app by clicking on Add Cluster -> Other Distributions -> Install Dynatrace Operator Section
+    - An [OAuth Client](https://developer.dynatrace.com/develop/access-platform-apis-from-outside/#create-an-oauth-client) including the Client ID and Client Secret created from the Dynatrace Account settings to deploy the Dynatrace app.
+You'll need the following permissions:
+        - app-engine:apps:install
+        - app-engine:apps:run
+        - app-engine:apps:delete (to uninstall the app if needed)

 2) The codespace will automatically create a [Kind](https://kind.sigs.k8s.io/) Kubernetes cluster and deploy the BugZapper application and To-Do app.
 You can run